eobrain/immut/README.md

     first is for list, second is for set (average case, assuming it is a balanced tree),

 func List(item ...Item) Seq
     Create a new list containing the arguments.

 func Remove(xs Seq, x Item) Seq
     Return sequence resulting from removing the item, or the sequence itself if item not contained in it.

 func Set(item ...Item) Seq
     Create a new ordered set containing the arguments.
 O(n*log(n))

+func Slice(item ...Item) Seq
+    Create a new list containing the arguments.

 ````